Light Effects panel

 Drones

-collection, and they are then distributed evenly along the color ramp.
-For instance, if you have five drones, the first drone gets 0 (the left edge of the ramp), the second drone gets 0.25 (25% between the left and the right edge of the ramp), the third drone gets 0.5 (50% between the left and the right edge) and so on. - Gradient (XYZ)
+collection, and they are then distributed evenly along the color ramp or color image.
+For instance, if you have five drones, the first drone gets 0 (the left edge of the ramp), the second drone gets 0.25 (25% between the left and the right edge of the ramp), the third drone gets 0.5 (50% between the left and the right edge) and so on. - Indexed by formation

 -